rrn/acts_as_dag/README.md

 ```
 roots                   Nodes without parents
 leaves                  Nodes without children
-ancestors_of(node)      Ancestors of node, node can be either a record or an id
+ancestors_of(node)      Ancestors of node, node can be either a record, id, scope, or array
-children_of(node)       Children of node, node can be either a record or an id
+children_of(node)       Children of node, node can be either a record, id, scope, or array
-descendants_of(node)    Descendants of node, node can be either a record or an id
+descendants_of(node)    Descendants of node, node can be either a record, id, scope, or array
-subtree_of(node)        Subtree of node, node can be either a record or an id
+subtree_of(node)        Subtree of node, node can be either a record, id, scope, or array
 ```